5 Companies that Could’ve Prevented It

-A cyberattack is hitting computers, systems, and devices.
 Currently, there have been 45,000 attacks across 74 countries (growing by the minute, literally), but the hack’s currently saturated in the UK’s National Health Services (NHS).
 The NHS includes hospitals and clinician services, and it’s spreading to similar systems throughout Spain and Portugal.

 More specifically, this is ransomware – malware that encrypts data and locks out the user.